Update October 30, 2018:

-Also power outlets were very limited and hidden behind the seats.
-You have to go on a small hunt to find any.
+Also, power outlets were very limited and hidden behind the seats.
+You have to go on a small hunt to find any power outlets.
 The lounge also lacks a flight monitor to check for gate changes.
 This is pretty important to me.
 Especially if I have a longer visit in a lounge, a lot can change in that time.
 I know there are apps, but they are not always accurate.
-In doubt I always go what the monitor inside the airport shows.
+In doubt, I always go what the monitor inside the airport shows.
 In some cases that is wrong too, but if you end up missing your plane or something similar, you can at least bring up that you watched the monitors and acted accordingly.

 For your appetite all the food and drinks inside the lounge are complimentary.
 The bar is located in the bigger room and has a good selection of drinks.
 In the small room is a snack counter with the usual items for a small domestic lounge.
 Nothing fancy but a good selection of snacks.

-Right below the snack bar you will find sodas and water.
-Coffee can be found in the floor connecting the two rooms.
+Right below the snack bar, you will find sodas and water.
+Coffee can be found in the corridor connecting the two rooms.

 The Club offers free Wi-Fi from Boingo, the same free Wi-Fi as for the rest of the airport.
 Next to the bar is a small business center, a PC and printer if you need to print anything.

 Restrooms are located outside of the lounge and feel like they have been here forever without any major remodeling.

 The lounge was not to busy during my visit on a Monday afternoon.
 The staff was friendly and kept the snacks and drinks restocked.
 Overall it is a good lounge with some decent snack options.
 In my opinion it needs a makeover.